emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         :term:`free block chain`, with eager :term:`coalescing
         <coalesce>`".
 This implements the :term:`address-ordered first
-        fit` policy, and commonly inherits that name, although there are many other mechanisms for implementing that policy (e.g.
-        "leftmost fit on a balanced tree of free blocks ordered by address").
+        fit` policy, and commonly inherits that name, although there are many other mechanisms for implementing that policy, for example, "leftmost fit on a balanced tree of free blocks ordered by address".

         .. bibref:: [WIL95]_.